loda-lang/loda-programs/programs/oeis/list0.md

 * [A081808](http://oeis.org/A081808) ([L05 program](A081808.asm)): Numbers n such that the largest prime power in the factorization of n equals phi(n).
 * [A081908](http://oeis.org/A081908) ([L16 program](A081908.asm)): a(n) = 2^n*(n^2 - n + 8)/8.
 * [A081956](http://oeis.org/A081956) ([L17 program](A081956.asm)): Duplicate of A056182.
+* [A082019](http://oeis.org/A082019) ([L21 program](A082019.asm)): Diagonal of square array T(n,k) with T(1,1) = 1 where antidiagonals are filled alternating upwards and downwards with the smallest number not already used such that the n-th antidiagonal sum is a multiple of n.
 * [A082034](http://oeis.org/A082034) ([L13 program](A082034.asm)): a(n) = (4*n + 1)*n!.
 * [A082040](http://oeis.org/A082040) ([L09 program](A082040.asm)): a(n) = 9*n^2 + 3*n + 1.
 * [A082041](http://oeis.org/A082041) ([L08 program](A082041.asm)): 16n^2+4n+1.